radiantlogic-v8/documentation-new/documentation/installation-guide/02-installation.md

     ![An image showing ](Media/Image2.2.jpg)

-3. On the Setup Zookeeper Connection page, you are prompted to provide details about the ZooKeeper ensemble.
+3. On the Setup Zookeeper Connection page, you are prompted to provide details about the ZooKeeper ensemble, including the ZooKeeper login, password, and ports.
 If you are installing in a Dev/QA environment and configuring a new ZooKeeper ensemble which will run on the same machine as RadiantOne, click **Skip and use local ZK**.

     Production environments typically require a connection to an existing, external ZooKeeper ensemble.
 If you use a load balancer in front of your ZooKeeper ensemble, enter the hostname of the load balancer in the ZooKeeper Hostname/IP field.
 If you do not use a load balancer, enter the hostname (or IP address) and port number of one of the machines in the Zookeeper ensemble in the ZooKeeper Hostname/IP field.
 In the following example, a load balancer is not used, so the hostname value would be 10.11.10.31, and the Zookeeper port number would be 2181.
 After entering the ZooKeeper ensemble connection string, click Next.